inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

 This means that hazard data must be geographic - it must have location.
 We have already looked at hazard data for the 2007 Jakarta flood and the Lembang earthquake.
-These hazard layers were produced from scientific modeling conducted by scientific organisations and government agencies.
+These hazard layers were produced from scientific modelling conducted by scientific organisations and government agencies.
 These are typical sources for such hazard data, although in cases of flood hazards such data may also be gathered from affected communities.